OmerHanan1/University_Projects/C_SECOND_PROJECT/README.md

-# Pokemon project - part 2
+# Pokemon's Project - part 2
- Python project - Introduction to computer science course
+ C project - Advanced programming course

-This project was done as part of the “Introduction to computer science (in Python programming language)”. the aim of the project is to perform derivatives and integrals for defined polynomials and to represent the results in an accurate mathematical way to the user.
+This project was done as part of the “Advanced programming course”. the aim of the project is to create and use structs, pointers (include function pointers to data-sigment), memory allocations, building generic ADT's such as: maximum heap, linked list.
-The main themes of this project are operator overriding, object-oriented programming.
-This project is including 4 classes:
+This project is about building generic abstract data types in C programming lang. this project including modules such as:
-Monom: this class is the most basic part of the code, each Monom instance carries (Power, coefficient).

-Polynomial: a chain of Monoms connecting together representing a mathematical polynomial.

-Note: Monom class and polynomial class supporting compare functions.

-Binary tree node: holed a polynomial.

-Polynomial Binary tree: a Binary search tree of polynomials, since all the polynomials have comparison functions, an insertion to this binary tree will keep it sorted.
+Defs.h: definitions header.

+Pokemon.h/ Pokemon.c: pokemon module header and source files.

+MaxHeap.h/ MaxHeap.c: generic maximum heap header and source files.

+LinkedList.h/ LinkedList.c: genericLinked list header and source files.

+BattleByCategory.h/.c: generic ADT that can generates fights between struct objects that support the requirements (such as Pokemons module).

+MainSeconf.c: the main file for this project (second). this file includes 3 main functions:
+  1. Pokedex builder - initializing the data structures from the given text file.
+  2. Main - related menu.
+  3. Deletion - deleting all memory allocations to prevent memory leaks.

+### The code was checked with Valgrind memory leaks checker - memory leaks free code.